May 27, 2020 - Update

-Taking guidance from the CDC and local health authorities, AOMA is making decisions regarding exposure concerns:
+Taking guidance from the CDC and local health authorities, AOMA made decisions regarding exposure concerns:

 Please know the leadership team has worked as quickly as possible to determine the best possible course of action for AOMA.
-The decisions we have made today are based on information from CDC and other local health authorities and are in accordance with what our accrediting agencies are allowing us to do as an institution of higher education.
-Some decisions for many reasons could not be made until today.
+The decisions we have made are based on information from CDC and other local health authorities, and are in accordance with what our accrediting agencies are allowing us to do as an institution of higher education.

 Although many of these decisions will have a significant business and educational impact, AOMA leaders are making them because we firmly believe they are the right decisions to make at this time.
-We very much appreciate everyone’s patience and support as we’ve managed this very difficult situation.
+We very much appreciate everyone’s patience and support as we are managing this very difficult situation.

 Dr. Mary Faria, President & CEO, and AOMA’s Academic & Administrative Leadership Team

 March 2, 2020